shengminjin/shengminjin.github.io/_publications/SentimentParadox.md

 date: 2020-08-11
 venue: 'ICWSM'
 paperurl: 'http://shengminjin.github.io/files/SentimentParadox.pdf'
 citation: 'Zhou, Xinyi, Shengmin Jin, and Reza Zafarani.
-"Sentiment Paradoxes in Social Networks: Why Your Friends Are More Positive Than You?." arXiv preprint arXiv:2005.00731 (2020).'
+"Sentiment Paradoxes in Social Networks: Why Your Friends Are More Positive Than You?."In Proceedings of the International AAAI Conference on Web and Social Media, vol. 14, pp. 798-807.
+2020.'
 ---
 Abstract:
 ======